hipay/hipay-docs/hipay-enterprise-sdk-ios/04-Installation.md

 Before starting the installation, please read all instructions and make sure you've gone through the [Prerequisites and recommendations](#prerequisites-and-recommendations) section.

-You have to use CocoaPods to install the HiPay Enterprise SDK for iOS.
+You have to use [CocoaPods](#https://cocoapods.org/) to install the HiPay Enterprise SDK for iOS.

 ## Using CocoaPods

 Add this line to your project's `Podfile`:

 	pod 'HiPayFullservice'

-Optionally, if you want the SDK to calculate the Device Fingerprint, add this line as well:
+Optionally, if you want the SDK to calculate the [Device Fingerprint](#https://en.wikipedia.org/wiki/Device_fingerprint) (useful for fraud), add this line as well:

 	pod 'HiPayFullservice/Device-Print'